Boris Johnson to resign as PM, wants to stay on until a new leader is elected

-British Prime Minister Boris Johnson has agreed to resign but wants to stay on as PM until a new Tory leader is elected by autumn, according to UK media reports.
+British Prime Minister Boris Johnson has agreed to resign but wants to stay on as Prime Minister until a new Tory leader is elected, according to UK media reports.

-According to BBC reports, Johnson says he wants a new Tory leader to be in place by the party conference.
-He wants to stay on as PM until then.
+According to the BBC, Johnson has spoken to Tory 1922 Committee chairman Graham Brady and agreed to stand down, with a new Tory leader set to be in place by the party conference in October, a No 10 source said.

+Johnson wants to stay on as PM until then and is expected to make a statement from No 10 before lunchtime today UK time (11pm NZT).

+There is now likely to be a debate in the Conservative party about whether it would be appropriate for Johnson to remain in office until the UK autumn, September at the earliest.

 Johnson had earlier rejected clamours for his resignation from his Cabinet and across the Conservative Party, digging in his heels in the past 24 hours even as dozens of officials quit and previously loyal allies urged him to go after yet another scandal engulfed his leadership.